cyberbotics/webots-doc/reference/supervisor.md

 relative to the upper left corner of the 3D window.
 These floating point values are expressed in percent of the 3D window width and height, hence, they should lie in the range 0-1.
 The `size` parameter defines the size of the font to be used.
 It is expressed in the same unit as the `y` parameter.
-Finally, the `color` parameter defines the color of the label.
+The `color` parameter defines the color of the label.
 It is expressed as a 3 bytes RGB integer, the most significant byte (leftmost byte in hexadecimal representation) represents the red component, the second most significant byte